-At our pavilion, there are three tents for three aspects of our culture.
+At our pavilion, there are two tents for two aspects of our culture.

-While you are grabbing your food and learning about our culture, you can watch a Turkish folklore dance group formed by our young ones!
+While you are grabbing your food and learning about Turkish Cuisine, you can visit Turkish Bazaar.

 In the 2019 Heritage Festival, Turkey was represented by the two new organizations; “The Canadian Young Turks Foundation” and “The Turkish Football Club”.

-We are proud to represent our culture to Edmonton and be a part of this amazing festival!
+We are proud to represent our culture to Edmonton, and be a part of amazing Edmonton Heritage Celebration again in 2021.

 The Grand Bazaar